Family Violence — Also Known As Domestic Violence

 Family Violence (FV) is the term now being used for what used to be called Domestic Violence (DV).
 The new term recognises violence is not always confined to the home and the people living there.
-Family violence usually occurs between people who are related.
-It can be a once only incident but, more often, it is a regular method the family uses for dealing with issues.
+Family violence is not usually a once off incident.
+It tends to be the usual way a family deals with things.

 In this article I will use my own terms for perpetrators and victims because I don’t like either of those terms.
 I prefer to call those who perform family violence “performers” and those who are the target of family violence as “targets”.
 These terms are appropriate regardless of gender or relationship.